O Shares Investment Advisers LLC Increases Position in UniFirst Co. (NYSE:UNF)

 UniFirst (NYSE:UNF) last released its quarterly earnings data on Tuesday, October 19th.
 The textile maker reported $1.82 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.84 by ($0.02).
 UniFirst had a net margin of 8.27% and a return on equity of 8.29%.
 The business had revenue of $465.28 million for the quarter, compared to the consensus estimate of $454.52 million.
 During the same quarter last year, the business earned $1.66 EPS.
 Research analysts anticipate that UniFirst Co. will post 7.67 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, January 4th.
-Stockholders of record on Tuesday, December 7th were issued a $0.30 dividend.
-This represents a $1.20 annualized dividend and a dividend yield of 0.57%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, January 4th.
+Shareholders of record on Tuesday, December 7th were given a dividend of $0.30 per share.
 The ex-dividend date was Monday, December 6th.
+This represents a $1.20 annualized dividend and a yield of 0.57%.
 This is a positive change from UniFirst’s previous quarterly dividend of $0.25.
 UniFirst’s dividend payout ratio (DPR) is 15.11%.

 In other news, EVP Cynthia Croatti sold 588 shares of the firm’s stock in a transaction dated Monday, December 13th.
 The shares were sold at an average price of $202.37, for a total value of $118,993.56.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 1.20% of the stock is currently owned by company insiders.